DPGAlliance/DPG-Standard/governance.md

 ## Revisions

 This section documents the processes for:
-* proposing modifications to the current version of the standard,
+* proposing modifications to the current version of the standard
 * reviewing proposed changes
 * and incorporating them in forthcoming revisions

 The latest version of the [Digital Public Goods Standard](standard.md) is found at the root folder of this repository.
 The standard is operationalized through a [questionary](standard-questions.md).
-This set of questions is used to screen projects or products, and validate whether they conform to the standard, and can thus be legitimately classified as Digital Public Goods.
+This set of questions is used to screen projects or products, and validate whether they conform to the standard, and can thus be classified as Digital Public Goods.

 ### Priority

-Our priority for Q4 2020 is to consolidate the standard.
+Our priority for Q4 2020 is to arrive at a stable version of the standard.
 Thus, we ask all comments and edits to be centered around the standard rather than the associated set of questions.
 The rationale is that if the standard were to change in a significant way over the initial months, so would the questionary; and any preliminary work on the questions may need to be discarded.